 Hank Summers died several months prior to the beginning of the show, and the Summers women (Joyce, Dawn, and Buffy) have relocated to Sunnydale in order to try for a fresh start.

 Buffy is still slightly PTSD about the death of Merrick, her first Watcher, and is thus, at least at the beginning of the show, reluctant to continue as a Slayer.
-It was the deaths of so many of her friends, and her first Watcher being horribly killed in front of her eyes, that was the reason why she was committed to an asylum for a little while, not that she started saying "Vampires, Vampires".
+It was the deaths of so many of her friends, and her first Watcher being horribly killed in front of her eyes, that was the reason why she was committed to an asylum for a little while, and not just that she started saying "Vampires, Vampires".
 Also, this will later impact her relationship with Faith.

 Neither Joyce nor Dawn know Buffy's the Slayer at first.
 Dawn finds out sometime in the middle of Season One when she gets attacked by a vampire and Buffy has to rescue her.
 Joyce finds out at the end of Season Two.

 Dawn is only a year younger than Buffy.
 This means that in the first season she will be a High School Freshman while Buffy, Xander, Willow, et. al. are all Sophmores.
-Thus, Dawn can participate more in the storyline and the viewers can become invested in her before the Season 4 reveal that Dawn is the key and didn't exist prior to the first episode of the show.
+Thus, Dawn can participate more in the storylines and the viewers can become invested in her before the Season 4 reveal that Dawn is the key and didn't exist prior to the first episode of the show.

 Jesse McNally is now Jessica Harris, Xander Harris's fraternal twin sister.
 She becomes a vampire in the first episode and is staked by Xander.
 Xander's motivation for joining the fight against the supernatural is thus the same as in the original series but with a closer connection.
 Also, this will hopefully avoid the "let's ignore Jesse completely after the first episode" thing.